 5G is the latest standard of the wireless mobile network with advanced and faster telecommunications and connectivity that has higher wave frequency than its predecessor 4G.
 It is also regarded as the most awaited network upgrade after its launch in 2019.

-According to a consumer survey conducted by GSMA, the interest and priority of getting upgraded to 5G are very much limited.
-The survey also reports that nearly 80% of consumers in the UK see no imminent desire to upgrade to a new technology, whereas consumers from France and Germany were not even aware of the prominent 5G technology.
+According to a number of surveys conducted by prominent sources such as GSMA, TechPrate Technology Blogs, and other websites, the interest and priority of getting upgraded to 5G are very much limited.
+There are several surveys that also report that nearly 80% of consumers in the UK see no imminent desire to upgrade to new technology, whereas a good number of consumers from France and Germany had limited knowledge regarding the prominent 5G technology.

 Under the current circumstance, both consumers and enterprises are far more concerned about their financial future rather than new investments and extra expenditures.
 According to a survey conducted by Ipsos, Nearly 40% of US consumers are worried about the impact COVID-19 may have on their personal finance.
 The concerns are also quite evident in several other countries, such as Japan, Australia, and Italy, where COVID-19 has left a path of destruction.